Canonical Bayesian Linear System Identification: Bayesian inference of LTI systems: standard perspective

 where each term $p(y_t \mid \dots)$ corresponds to the predictive distribution of the observation $y_t$ given all past information, computable via Kalman update formulas.
 The explicit derivation and decomposition of this likelihood are detailed in \Cref{appendix_likelihood_decomposition} (see \Cref{thm:marg_lik}) both for the noiseless ($\Sigma = 0$) and noisy ($\Sigma \neq 0$) state cases.

-Bayesian inference combines the likelihood in \eqref{joint_likelihood} with a prior density $p(\Theta)$, which encodes any prior belief or knowledge about the system parameters before observing the data.
-Applying Bayes' theorem yields the posterior probability density:
+Bayesian inference combines the likelihood in \eqref{eq:joint_likelihood} with a prior density $p(\Theta)$, which encodes any prior belief or knowledge about the system parameters before observing the data.
+Applying Bayes' theorem yields the posterior probability density,

-The posterior density $p(\Theta \mid y_{[T]}, u_{[T]})$ represents the updated state of knowledge about the system parameters after accounting for the observed input-output data.
+which represents the updated state of knowledge about the system parameters after accounting for the observed input-output data.

 As discussed in \Cref{sec:intro}, the posterior in the standard parameterization \(p(\Theta_s \mid y_{[T]}, u_{[T]})\) typically has a complex geometry, with multimodality and strong correlations induced by the lack of identifiability.
-We will visualize this geometry later, when comparing the posterior in standard and canonical forms, but for now we set aside such concerns and discuss uses of the posterior distribution in system identification.
-Beyond inferring the primary parameters \(\Theta \in \mathbf{\Theta}\subset\mathbb{R}^D\), where D is the number of parameters, we are often interested in derived quantities that characterize the system's behavior or structure, e.g., transfer functions or filtering and smoothing distributions.
+We will visualize this geometry later in \Cref{sec:post_geom_interp}, when comparing the posterior in standard and canonical forms, but for now we set aside such concerns and discuss uses of the posterior distribution in system identification.

+Beyond inferring the primary parameters \(\Theta \in \mathbf{\Theta}\subset\mathbb{R}^d\), where d is the number of parameters, we are often interested in derived quantities of interest (QoIs) that characterize the system's behavior or structure, e.g., transfer functions or filtering and smoothing distributions.
 We describe below several derived quantities that are of particular relevance in linear system analysis and identification. \begin{definition}[Eigenvalue map \(S^{\Lambda}\)] The eigenvalues of the state matrix \(A\) determine the system's stability and dynamic modes.
 The eigenvalue map \(S^{\Lambda}: \mathbf{\Theta} \rightarrow \mathcal{P}(\C^{d_x})\) (where \(\mathcal{P}\) denotes the space of multisets, accounting for multiplicity) is defined implicitly by extracting the roots of the characteristic polynomial of \(A\):

 \end{definition}

 \begin{definition}[Hankel matrix map \(S^{H}\)] The Hankel matrix encapsulates the system's impulse response and is fundamental to subspace identification methods.
 Given integers \(p, q \ge 1\), the Hankel matrix map \(S^{H}: \mathbf{\Theta} \rightarrow \R^{(p \cdot d_y) \times (q \cdot d_u)}\) constructs a block Hankel matrix from the system's Markov parameters \(M_t = CA^{t-1}B\) (for \(t \geq 1\)) and \(M_0=D\):